sgapnayr/movie-app/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at [Your Email].
+For any questions or feedback, please contact me directly.
-# movie-app